Engid/superfun/first-impressions.md

 # First Impressions

-As I said before, my first *real* and very serious language was [JavaScript](https://www.destroyallsoftware.com/talks/wat).
+As I said before, my first *real* (and very serious) language was [JavaScript](https://www.destroyallsoftware.com/talks/wat).
-Its syntax and semeantics feels like *home*, so it's what I compare to when I learn a new language.
+Despite its own weirdness, its syntax and semeantics feels like *home*, so it's what I compare to when I learn a new language.
 Lisp was hard because it felt like everything was upside down and inside out.
 C++ was full of pointer pitfalls.
 Python was like writing prose.
-SuperCollider so far is.. *"Wat?"*.
+Every new language one learns has its awkward learning moments, so just like the rest, learning SuperCollider has felt like.. *"Wat?"*.

 ## Scope and Nope, Functions and Funtime!

 Awesome, so I'm looking at this language now and it looks neat.
 A little *wierd*, but neat.
-I boot up the audio-server with CMD-B and try to remember how to make a sound.
+I boot up the audio-server with CTRL-B and try to remember how to make a sound.
 I think I know how it works so lets see.
-The IDE has nice code-execution with SHIFT-ENTER running each line, so I hit that after writing each line below.
+The IDE has nice code-execution -- hitting SHIFT-ENTER will execute a line -- so I hit that as I go.
-So lets make an oscillator and make a sound
+Lets make an oscillator and try to make a sound.
 ``` SuperCollider
 x = SinOsc.ar
 x.play